stanley-fork/WFGY/TensionUniverse/BlackHole/Q005_abc_conjecture.md

 We define two kinds of worlds:

 * abc compatible worlds, where high quality triples are sufficiently rare at every scale, and
-* abc violating worlds, where high quality triples appear too often or with too large quality.
+* abc violating worlds, where high quality triples appear too often or with too large quality across many scales.

 In terms of the tension functional: